-a.
-Elementary School - Students with perfect attendance receive a certificate guarterly and also at the end of the school year.
+- a.
+Elementary School - Students with perfect attendance receive a certificate quarterly and also at the end of the school year. - b.

-certificate quarterly and also at the end of the school year.

-b.
 Middle- High School - Students with perfect attendance in the high school receive a certificate for perfect attendance at the yearly awards ceremony.